willpower232/TOTPBTF3/README.md

 My entire knowledge of Laravel is based on https://laracasts.com/series/laravel-from-scratch-2017 and random problem solving.

+The best way of using this app is to host your own copy on a server you control and can guarantee the security of.
+You have the option of using SQLite as a database (so you don't need to run a full database server) and the PWA functionality requires your hosted version has an SSL certificate.

 ### Probably non-standard changes to default Laravel

 - Models in own folder